 - Si + pluscuamperfecto subjuntivo + condicional simple.

 For example: Si hubieras nacido en España, ahora hablarías español.
 If I had been born in Spain, now, I would speak Spanish.
 I cannot change the place of my birth, and the consequences (I would speak Spanish now) are set in the present.

 In consequence, although nobody likes to have conditions and requirements in their lives, we use this kind of clauses every day.
-Therefore, si quieres aprender español ahora mismo, reserva una clase de prueba aquí (reserve a free trial lesson here).
+Therefore, si quieres aprender español ahora mismo, reserva una clase de prueba aquí (reserve a trial lesson here).
 Learning Spanish via Skype is easy and convenient!